sanginovs/sanginovs/README.md

 - 👋 Hi, I’m Sher.
-- 💻 I do Android stuff ...
-I do Full-stack with React/Django ...
+- 💻 I specialize in Android ...
+I also do Full-stack with React/Django ...
 I sometimes touch Xcode if needed.

 <!---